metio/pasejo/tests/cmd/completion/pasejo-completion-elvish.md

         &'pasejo;identity;add'= {
-            cand -f 'The path to the identity file' cand --file 'The path to the identity file' cand -h 'Print help'
+            cand -f 'The path to the identity file' cand --file 'The path to the identity file' cand -s 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand --store 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand -h 'Print help'
             cand --help 'Print help'
         }
         &'pasejo;identity;remove'= {
-            cand -f 'The path to the identity file' cand --file 'The path to the identity file' cand -h 'Print help'
+            cand -f 'The path to the identity file' cand --file 'The path to the identity file' cand -s 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand --store 'Optional name of store to use.
+Defaults to the default store or the first one defined in the local user configuration' cand -h 'Print help'
             cand --help 'Print help'
         }